CF-sFulgham/nextjs-starter-kit/README.md

     - Retrieve your `SECRET_KEY` and `PUBLISHABLE_KEY` from the Clerk dashboard.

 4. **Set Up Environment Variables**
-    - Create a `.env` file in your project root and add the following keys:
+    - Create a `.env` file in the project root and add the following keys:

       ```env
       CLERK_SECRET_KEY=your-secret-key